CARE4DEM: supporting informal carers of people with dementia through web-based mutual aid groups

 - Trigger the development of mutual aid groups for carers, building on facilitators’ training.

-Building on transnational research, the CARE4DEM model of web-based mutual aid group will be developed, validated and then tested in Italy, Romania, Spain and Portugal.
+Building on transnational research, the CARE4DEM model of web-based mutual aid group has been developed and validated and it is currently tested in Italy, Romania, Spain and Portugal.
 All the information and tools required to implemented this model will be made available to professionals.

-- Identify the facilitator’s competence profile suitable for the designed model of mutual aid groups;
+- Identifying the facilitator’s competence profile suitable for the designed model of mutual aid groups;

-- Develop a multi-media course for mutual aid groups’ facilitators;
+- Developing a multi-media course for mutual aid groups’ facilitators;

-- Create a network of professionals across the EU working towards improving the support offered to informal carers.
+- Creating a network of professionals across the EU working towards improving the support offered to informal carers.

 The project is implemented by a consortium of 5 national organisations from 4 countries (Italy, Portugal, Romania, Spain), and a European umbrella organisation.
 The consortium is led by the NGO Anziani e Non Solo (Italy).